-A delineated portion of the Ash Landfill is used for the disposal of other items in lesser quantities, i.e. reactivator sludge, construction debris and power plant outage refuse, sump sludge's, demineralizer resins, PCS, cooling tower sludge, lime, soda ash, sewage pond sludge, evaporation pond solids, miscellaneous pond clean-outs, cooling tower treated lumber, and other inert and non-hazardous materials.
+A portion of the Ash Landfill, delineated by TEP within each lift/cell, is used for the disposal of other items in lesser quantities as listed in SGS APP issued by the ADEQ.
+Examples of these other items may include: reactivator sludge, construction debris and power plant outage refuse, sump sludge's, demineralizer resins, PCS, cooling tower sludge, lime, soda ash, sewage pond sludge, evaporation pond solids, miscellaneous pond clean-outs, cooling tower treated lumber, and other inert and non-hazardous materials.
 A site map showing the locations of the power plant area and ash landfill area is presented in Figure 1, Attached.